Sales, Marketing, and Business Strategist

 – Robert Louis Stevenson

-The world continues to change at an increasing pace, and it’s vital to keep up with it.
-One of the keys is to keep investing in yourself.
-Which also means to do so whether the company you work for invests in you or not.
+The world continues to change at an increasing pace, and keeping up with it is vital.
+One key is to keep investing in yourself, which also means doing so whether the company you work for invests in you or not.

 I have earned sales awards with multiple companies during my career and in different industries.
-In my current position, I recently surpassed the $40M in product revenue during my tenure which is second all-time for the company and the fastest over that span.
-The revenue includes building up multiple accounts with annual figures that are now exceeding $1-2M per year.
+In one of my past positions, and with the help of talented team members, I surpassed $40M in product revenue during my tenure with a company, which was second all-time and the fastest over that span.
+The revenue includes expanding the user base of two major accounts by 10X by developing a flexible and customer-centric mix of products to fit the demand profile.

-I point this out since I feel privileged to be able to work for such a great company that allows you to insert your entrepreneurial ideas to support the organizations you manage.
-In this way, it helps customers use the product in the most cost-efficient and productive way.
+I point this out because I feel privileged to have worked for such a great company that allows you to use your entrepreneurial ideas to support the organizations you manage.
+This helps customers use the product in the most cost-efficient and productive way.

 img2

-I’m a true believer that strong personal life habits have a high correlation to performing well with your professional life and career.
-I especially think it’s relevant for sales professionals who have to deal with the sea of rejection on a daily basis.
+I’m a true believer that strong personal life habits correlate highly with professional success.
+This is especially relevant for sales professionals who must deal with a sea of rejections daily.

-My formal education is in business – finance was my first love followed by an economics focus for my MBA.
+My formal education is in business.
+Finance was my first love, followed by an economics focus for my MBA.
 I then gravitated toward the personal finance side of business and went on to complete a second master’s degree that concentrated more on personal tax and financial planning.
-I wanted to make sure I knew how to manage money in the most effective way as possible.
+I wanted to make sure I knew how to manage money as effectively as possible.

-From there, I learned that I can leverage my knowledge into revenue-producing activities by creating and structuring business opportunities.
+From there, I learned that I could leverage my knowledge into revenue-producing activities by creating and structuring business opportunities.
 That is where my love for sales and marketing was born.

 RrPRQ8J

-Thus, besides it being my profession, I have studied the field of sales and marketing for years and watched and experienced the change before my very eyes.
+Thus, besides being my profession, I have studied sales and marketing for years and watched and experienced the change before my very eyes.
 The more I read, the more I started to realize how other elements of the mental and even physical side impacted the success of the profession.

-So as you can probably guess, I’m a firm believer in constant and never-ending improvement.
-That if you don’t continue to learn, grow, evolve, and adapt your skills to the demand of the market and workplace, you risk becoming obsolete,
+As you can probably guess, I’m a firm believer in constant and never-ending improvement.
+If you don’t continue to learn, grow, evolve, and adapt your skills to the demands of the market and workplace, you risk becoming obsolete, disposable, and unemployed.

-Also, we need to think about learning, outside of a formal education, as a constant necessity for ones growth
+Also, we need to consider learning outside formal education as a constant necessity for personal and professional growth.

-More and more corporations are realizing their top performers are self-directed learners.
-Thus, corporations are turning to recruiters seeking talent with natural learnability that comes from a personal motivation to grow professionally.
+More and more corporations are realizing that their top performers are self-directed learners.
+Thus, corporations are turning to recruiters seeking talent with natural learnability, which comes from personal motivation to grow professionally.

 Or as Google puts it – “Learning Animals.”